arrian/aripurcell.com/_posts/2014-05-08-lifx-python.md

 # Set all the lights to green
 lights.set_colour(lifx.Colour.GREEN)

-# You can also be more specific with your colour settings: hue, saturation, brightness, kelvin, transition_duration
+# Be more specific with your colour settings: hue, saturation, brightness, kelvin, transition_duration
 lights.set_colour(0, 10000, 10000, 1000, 5000)

 # Get the lights' colours